Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Hippogriff.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Hippogriff"]
 ---
 # Hippogriff
 *Source: Monster Manual p.
-184, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Eberron: Rising from the Last War, Explorer's Guide to Wildemount*
+184. Available in the SRD and the Basic Rules.*

 A beast whose magical origins are lost to history, a hippogriff possesses the wings and forelimbs of an eagle, the hindquarters of a horse, and a head that combines the features of both animals.